Bjorn-c/presentations/how-to-install.md

 Infrabel Autodesk Platform\installer\InfabelAutodeskPlatformInstaller.exe</pre>
 </a>

-Note: the fileserver on witch the content is hosted, is limited by access, u should ask permision by calling your it service.
+Note: The fileserver on witch the content is hosted, is limited by access, u should ask permision by calling your it service.

 <!--v-->
 ### What to do next?